216037150/Introduction-to-HTML-CSS/README.md

   - Inspector

     We can view the HTML and CSS of the webpage  with the Inspector tool, by right clicking the web page and select Inspect.
 We use it to see what CSS has been applied to each page element.
 Additionally, we may preview updates to the HTML and CSS instantly, as they are mirrored in real time in the browser.
 When you reload the browser window, these modifications are reversed and become temporary.
+This is because HTML alone only provides the editing functionality; the back-end developers need to create a system for capturing and saving the new content.
+The process of saving content varies across different websites and is typically implemented in JavaScript.
 We can also use the HTML Inspector in the dev tools to debug mistakes.

   - HTML id Attribute: